 Types of payments – First of all, any IRS reporting requirement only applies to payments to businesses for goods and services – Neither you nor the payment settlement entities are required to report personal transactions such as payments to friends and family for sharing the dinner bill or repaying an acquaintance the $20 you borrowed.

 Independent contractor payments with Zelle® – Unlike other third party networks or payment card processors, Zelle® does not settle funds, instead, it acts as a messaging service between financial institutions and individuals.
 The lack of funds settlement functions means that Zelle® has different reporting requirements compared to other types of payment processing firms.
-What this means for you is that It is your responsibility to issue a 1099-NEC or 1099-MISC if you’ve paid a contractor $600 or more throughout the calendar year using Zelle®.
+What this means for you is that it is your responsibility to issue a 1099-NEC or 1099-MISC if you’ve paid a contractor $600 or more throughout the calendar year using Zelle®.

 The Form 1099-K, “Payment Card and Third-Party Network Transactions” is an information return that ensures the proper reporting of payment card and third party network transactions by Payment Settlement Entities (PSE).

-Free to try.
 You only pay when you're ready to file.